Italiansrus.com Your guide to Italy & Italian Culture

 • Biography

-This is a brief biography, which also includes links to her paintings.
+This is a brief biography, which also includes images of her paintings.

 Featured Item